 - Application fees range between $0 - $43.

 - Endorsements cost between $5 to $10 (this does not include testing fees).

 - Written tests can cost up to $125 each.

-- The skills testing which includes road test, pre-trip inspection test, and basic vehicle control test can cost up to $250.
+- The skills testing, which includes road tests, pre-trip inspection tests, and basic vehicle control tests, can cost up to $250.

 - The CDL itself can cost up to $120.